 If our stockholders sell substantial amounts of our common stock in the public market, the market price of our common stock could decrease significantly.
 The perception in the public market that we or our stockholders might sell shares of our common stock or CDIs could also depress the market price of our common stock.
 2,833,887 shares of our common stock that will be outstanding immediately after completion of this offering will become eligible for sale in the public markets from time to time, subject to restrictions under the Securities Act of 1933 following the expiration of lock-up agreements entered into for the benefit of the underwriters by the holders of the common stock, including our directors and executive officers.
-The underwriters may, in their sole discretion and at any time or from time to time, release all or any portion of the shares of common stock subject to the lock-up agreements for sale in the public and private markets prior to the expiration of the lock-up.
-The market price for shares of our common stock may drop significantly when the restrictions on resale by our existing stockholders lapse or if those restrictions on resale are waived.
+The underwriters may, in their sole discretion and at any time or from time to time, release all or any portion of the shares of common stock may drop significantly when the restrictions on resale by our existing stockholders lapse or if those restrictions on resale are waived.
 A decline in the price of shares of our common stock might impede our ability to raise capital through the issuance of additional shares of our common stock or other equity securities.